 There is a big range to choose from out there, many of these species are often neglected so we are hoping this article will help bring them back into people’s homes and bedrooms.
 Below are 8 plants listed that can improve the feel of your bedroom and improve your quality of sleep, making sure you really do get better sleep.

 Lavender is one of man’s common natural remedies for many things, it is used as a fragrance for soaps, scented clothes and shampoos.
 It is also a great cleaning agent but the powers do not stop there, lavender plant can actually help treat insomnia and anxiety.
+Also check darkcomet.
 Researchers recognize that inhaling its scent can unleash soothing, sedating effects when we breathe in the fragrance from lavender plants.

 Gardenia jamsinoides, often referred to as Cape jasmine, apparently has the ability to induce sleep as much as prescribed sleeping tablets.
 A German study revealed that after testing on mice, these flowers had the same effects as valium on a neurotransmitter known as GABA.
 The mice that were kept in a cage with high purity of the fragrance were less active and sat relaxed in the corner.
 This could yield the same results on humans and help you drift off to wonderland.

 Fantastically nicknamed Mother-in-Law’s Tongue, the Snake Plant is recommended as a great way to improve oxygen purity in your home.
 They are perfect for the bedroom with low maintenance and cost.
 This plant has even been saluted by a study carried out by NASA that listed 12 air improving plants.
 Science conquers all and for NASA’s recommendation alone we have to include this on the list.